homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 Continuing.
 ```

-If we give console_login a partialy right answer, gdb reacts and halts the execution when get_sha256_hmac gest accesed.
-A quick peek with our favorite gdb command (x), and we see that our answer is at address 0x24138:
+If we give console_login a partialy right answer, gdb reacts and halts the execution when get_sha256_hmac gets accesed.
+A quick peek with our favorite gdb memory command (x), and we see that our answer is at address 0x24138:

 ```
 Thread 1 "console_login" hit Hardware access (read/write) watchpoint 1: *0x001143c